intarchboard/network-quality-workshop-report/README.txt

    *  A scalable way to capture the performance of multiple (potentially thousands of) endpoints.

-   *  The need for an accompanying set of tools to analyze the data.

-   *  A transparent model for giving the different actors on the network connection an incentive to share the performance data they collect.
+   *  The data exchange format should prevent data manipulation, so that the different participants won't be able to game the mechanisms.

    *  Preservation of end-user privacy.
-In particular, federated learning approaches, where no centralized entity has the access to the whole picture, should be preferred.
+In particular, federated learning approaches should be preferred so no centralized entity has the access to the whole picture.

-Hardaker & Shapira       Expires 4 December 2022               [Page 20]

-Internet-Draft                    title                        June 2022

-   *  The data exchange format should include precautions against data manipulations, so that the different actors won't be tempted to game the mechanism.
+   *  A transparent model for giving the different actors on a network connection an incentive to share the performance data they collect.

+   *  An accompanying set of tools to analyze the data is needed as well.

 4.3.1.
 Separation of Concerns

-   Commonly, there's a tight coupling between

-   1.  collecting performance metrics,

-   2.  interpreting those metrics and

-   3.  and acting upon the intrepretation of the metrics.

-   Unfortunately, such model is not the best for successfully exchanging cross-layer data:
+   Commonly, there's a tight coupling between collecting performance metrics, interpreting those metrics, and and acting upon the interpretation.
+Unfortunately, such model is not the best for successfully exchanging cross-layer data as:

-   *  The actors that have the ability to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.
+   *  Actors that are able to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.

+Hardaker & Shapira      Expires 28 December 2022               [Page 20]

+Internet-Draft                    title                        June 2022

-   *  The actors that have the context and the computational/storage capacity for the interpretation do not necessarily have the abilty to control the behavior of network / application.
+   *  The actors that have the context and the computational/storage capacity to interpret metrics do not necessarily have the ability to control the behavior of network / application.

-   *  The actors that can control the behavior of network / application typically do not have access to the data.
+   *  The actors that can control the behavior of networks and/or applications typically do not have access to complete measurement data.

    The participants agreed that it is important to separate the above three aspects, so that:

-   *  The different actors that have the data but not the ability to interpret / act upon should publish their measured data.
+   *  The different actors that have the data but not the ability to interpret and/or act upon it should publish their measured data.

-   *  The actors that have the expertise in interpreting and synthesizing the performance data will be able to publish the results of any interpretation.
+   *  The actors that have the expertise in interpreting and synthesizing performance data should publish the results of their interpretations.

 4.3.2.
 Security and Privacy Considerations

-   Preserving the privacy of the end users is a difficult requirement to meet when addressing this problem space.
-There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy in doing so.
+   Preserving the privacy of Internet end users is a difficult requirement to meet when addressing this problem space.
+There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy while doing so.

-   Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality.
+   Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality, but doing so in a way that minimizes privacy leakage is an open question.

-Hardaker & Shapira       Expires 4 December 2022               [Page 21]

-Internet-Draft                    title                        June 2022

 4.3.3.
-Concrete Suggestions
+Metric Measurement Considerations

-   *  The TCP protocol makes several metrics available for passive measurement, and the following metrics have been found to be
+   *  The following TCP protocol metrics have been found to be effective and are available for passive measurement:
-      effective:

       -  TCP connection latency measured using SACK/ACK timing, as well as the timing between TCP retransmission events, are good proxies for end-to-end RTT measurements.

-      -  On the Linux platform, the tcp_info structure is the de-facto standard for an application to introspect the performance of kernel-space networking.
+      -  On the Linux platform, the tcp_info structure is the de-facto standard for an application to inspect the performance of kernel-space networking.
 However, there is no equivalent de- facto standard for the user-space networking.